You found our list of employee wellness programs and activities for the workplace.

 To host online lunch and learns, recruit speakers to present on subjects relevant to employees.
 The talk topics might be industry-specific, such as public speaking tips for sales advisors, or general job skills like time management.
 You could also host life-skills sessions such as retirement planning or language learning, or just-for-fun lessons like succulent gardening.
 Once you set a time for the meeting, send invitations with the virtual meeting link.

-Wellness programs are especially important for remote employees.
+Wellness programs are important for employees.
+With remote workers these programs are even more important.
 Due to the independent nature of virtual work, it can take longer to realize that a teammate is struggling.
 Telecommuters can also use occasional reminders to take care of themselves.

 By offering a robust virtual employee wellness program, you communicate that you care about your remote staff and give your workers the tools and resources to live a more well-balanced and beneficial lifestyle.
 Over time, these practices can result in higher productivity, employee engagement, and retention rates and lower absenteeism, turnover, and insurance costs.